Daniel Everett: Don't Sleep, There Are Snakes: Life and Language in the Amazonian Jungle

 In November 2008, Everett's book on the culture and language of the Pirahã people, and what it was like to live among them, was published in the United Kingdom by Profile Books and in the United States by Pantheon Books.
 Blackwell's booksellers in the UK selected this as one of the best books of 2009 in the UK.
 National Public Radio selected it as one of the best books of 2009 in the US.
 Translations have appeared in German, French, and Korean, and others are due to appear in 2010 in Thai, and Mandarin.
-Although the book has been discussed widely on the internet for the chapter that discusses his abandonment of religious faith, it is mainly about doing scientific field research and the discoveries that this has led to about the grammar and culture of the Pirahã people.
+It is mainly about doing scientific field research and the discoveries that this has led to about the grammar and culture of the Pirahã people.

 Don't Sleep, There Are Snakes was runner-up for the 2008 award for adult non-fiction from the Society of Midland Authors.